Chemical Engineering Dissertation Topics

 Research Aim: The research discusses the effects of various surface engineering techniques in the process of water splitting.
 Surface engineering alters the surface layer of the electrolyte in an attempt to add a significant change in the production of hydrogen gas during water splitting.
 It will also discuss the challenges faced by surface engineering and potential opportunities in applying this method in future uses.

 More Dissertation Topics on Chemical Engineering

 Research Aim: The research will examine, using qualitative methodologies, the impact of technical workshops that focus on speaking and writing on team-individual conflicts of chemical engineers in various UK industries.
-The research aims to understand how specific communications skills focusing on technical ability effect conflict situations in industrial environments.
+The research aims to understand how specific communications skills focusing on technical ability affect conflict situations in industrial environments.

 Research Aim: The research will analyse the impact of process system engineering (PSE) on achieving sustainable chemical engineering.
-The study will focus on variables of metrics, product design, process design, and process dynamics to better understand if it aids industries to become more sustainable.
+The study will focus on metrics, product design, process design, and process dynamics to better understand if it aids industries to become more sustainable.
 The research methodology will be mixed methods based on collecting data from questionnaires and interviews.